agapebondservant/tap-data/workshop/content/deploy-greenplum-model-argo.md

 For **training**: Click on the **dev** Greenplum database in the search results.
 This will provide our **training environment**.
-We will take the same training code that we used for the in-memory learner and deploy it to the **VMware Greenplum** training instance we found in the **Data Catalog** earlier.
+For this exercise, we will take the same training code that we used for the in-memory learner and deploy it to the **VMware Greenplum** training instance we found in the **Data Catalog** earlier.
 We will use Greenplum's **PL/Python** feature, which allows us to deploy Python code as a database **UDF** function.